panter/catladder/docs/deploy/KUBERNETES.md

 TODO

-the `kubernetes` deploy-type uses helm to deploy the app to a kubernetes cluster.
+The `kubernetes` deploy-type uses helm to deploy the app to a Kubernetes cluster.

-it was the first catladder deploy type, highly opinionated and has many features, but is only recommended for certain types of apps.
+It was the first catladder deploy type, highly opinionated and has many features, but is only recommended for certain types of apps.
 If possible, use serverless deployment types like `google-cloud-run`

-## Swiss Cluster Deployments (panter specific)
+## Swiss Cluster Deployments (Panter specific)

 ### Requirements